Loading...

 Speed is where Cloudways earns its reputation.
 Because each application runs on its own isolated stack with dedicated resources, you do not share CPU or RAM with other customers the way you do on shared hosting plans from Bluehost or Hostinger.

-The three-layer caching stack (Varnish at the server level, Redis/Memcached for object caching, and Cloudflare Enterprise CDN as an add-on) means most page requests never hit PHP.
-For WordPress specifically, you can push this further - our guide on making Cloudways faster for WordPress covers the full optimization process, and you can also check whether WP Rocket is worth adding on top.
+The three-layer caching stack (Varnish at the server level, Redis and Memcached for object caching, and Cloudflare Enterprise CDN as an add-on) means most page requests never hit PHP.
+For WordPress specifically, you can push this further.
+Our guide on making Cloudways faster for WordPress covers the full optimization process, and you can also check whether WP Rocket is worth adding on top.
 For the complete overview of every cache layer and how to tune them together, see our Cloudways performance and speed guide.

 Cloudways vs Traditional Hosting